nnyPRO/chater-chatting/README.md

-Currently developing a full-stack chat platform using Next.js and TypeScript, focused on delivering a seamless user experience.
+chater-chatting A full-stack chat application focused on seamless user experience and real-time relationship management.

+Frontend & Backend: Full-stack development with Next.js and TypeScript.

-Built a comprehensive friend management system that allows users to search, send, and manage friend requests.
+Friend System: Comprehensive management system for searching, sending, and accepting friend requests.

-Integrated Redis for efficient, in-memory data handling of user relationships and application states.
+Data Strategy: Utilizes Redis for efficient, in-memory handling of user states and relationships.

-Implemented a modern UI with MUI (Material UI) and managed data fetching via Axios.
+UI & Communication: Modern interface built with MUI, using Axios for robust API interaction.

-Managed seamless application deployment and hosting using Vercel.
+Deployment: Automated CI/CD and hosting via Vercel.